jrihon/Ducque/README.md

         --complement COMPLEMENT
             This flag is added so that the --complement flag is immediately filled in and the inputfile is ready to go.
-            See the '--complement' flag of the '--Daedalus' function.
+            See the '--complement' flag of the '--Ducque' function.

         NB: Both a single (SINGLE) or multiple (LIST) chemistries can be prompted